 If you are suffering from hair loss, a hair transplant is one of your best options to regrow a full head of natural hair.
 However, if you have African-American hair, you may wonder if a hair transplant will work for you or whether you’ll be wasting your money.
+At The Hair Doctor at our Nashville, Memphis, and Louisville locations, we have treated many African-American patients and achieved excellent results.
 Read on to learn how African-American hair is different from other ethnic hair types, and whether this will affect the results you can expect from a hair transplantation procedure.

 Before we get into more detail, you should know that African-American patients can and do have very effective hair transplants.
 However, there are distinct differences between the different types of ethnic hair, and it is important for your hair technician to understand these differences and to have experience in working with its challenges and benefits.

 The below patient, having experienced a severely receding hairline in his early twenties, had a hair transplant at Nashville Hair Doctor in 2018: